ChainSafe/engineering-handbook/docs/2_development/2_tech-stack/rust.md

     - Works out of the box for rust development without having to install any plugins
     - Experimental and in alpha stage
 - **Helix**
-    - It the same vein as lapce but for use inside the terminal
+    - It the same vein as Lapce but for use inside the terminal

 #### Advance